CounterToken

 counter += 1

-The counter inside the CounterToken is reduced under one of three conditions:
+The counter inside the CounterToken is decremented under one of three conditions:

 • Access to the cancelled attribute.